zakvarty/ds_poster_session/README.md

 # Session resources

 ## Session slides
-Slides for session:
+A pdf of the slides for this session are stored in *ds_poster_slides.zip*.
+Please download before the session if possible.

 ## Posters for discussion segment
-Poster pdfs to be critiqued in first hour please download before the session if possible.
+Poster pdfs to be critiqued in first hour are stored in *example_posters.zip*.
+Please download before the session if possible.

 ## Poster template for interactive segments (second hour):
 Please download and unzip/extract to a known location on your device before the session.

 Check that these will open and compile with your preferred LaTeX editor.
-Alternatively, or upload to an online editor such as Overleaf.com.
+Alternatively upload the zip file to an online editor such as Overleaf.com.
 To do this create an Overleaf account > new project > upload project > upload template.zip and template_empty.zip

 We will use the online editor Overleaf in the session.